 Check out our favorites below, from affordable replacements to the highest-performing boxes around; then browse through our list of the best 4K Ultra HD Blu-ray discs to really show off what your system can do, and our picks of the best Dolby Atmos movies to rain down the sound effects.

-Who’s it for: The home theater enthusiast that’s looking for gorgeous picture, excellent sound, and the ability to play any kind of disc imaginable.
+Who it’s for: The home theater enthusiast that’s looking for a gorgeous picture, excellent sound, and the ability to play any kind of disc imaginable.

 Why we picked the Oppo UDP-203:

 Oppo has long been one of the best high-end home theater companies, making excellent looking and sounding products that easily meet the demands of even the nerdiest viewers and listeners.

 With its UDP-203, the company partnered with MediaTek to offer one of the finest image decoders money can buy, joining that video tech with an 8-channel digital-to-analog audio converter from AKM.
 These image and audio processors combine to provide gorgeous picture and sound.
 The UDP-203 supports all the latest video and audio encoding, including bleeding-edge video formats like HDR10 and Dolby Vision and top-end Dolby Atmos and DTS:X object-based audio.